cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-VOPRF) protocols in {{JKK14}} are based on an assumption with oracle access to the Computational Diffie Hellman (CDH) assumption, known as the One-More Gap CDH, that is computationally difficult to solve in the corresponding prime-order group.
-The original paper {{JKK14}} gives a security proof of these properties in the universal composability (UC) security framework.
+VOPRF) protocols in {{JKK14}} are based on an assumption with oracle access to the Computational Diffie Hellman (CDH) assumption, known as the One-More Gap CDH, that is computationally difficult to solve in the corresponding prime-order group. {{JKK14}} proves these properties for one instance (i.e., one key) of the VOPRF protocol, and without batching.
+There is currently no security analysis available for the VOPRF protocol described in this document in a setting with multiple server keys or batching.

 ### POPRF Assumptions